George C. Marshall: Tributes and memorials

 A statue of General Marshall is unveiled at the George C. Marshall European Center for Security Studies on 30 April 1998.

 Two non-profit organizations, the George C. Marshall Foundation and the George C. Marshall International Center, actively propagate General Marshall's legacy.
 The Marshall Foundation oversees Marshall's official papers and over two million other documents relating to the 20th century.
 The International Center preserves Marshall's home, Dodona Manor, as a museum and hosts educational programs focusing on Marshall's life, leadership, and role in American history.

 Numerous streets are named for General Marshall, including George-Marshall-Straße in Wiesbaden, Germany and George-C.-Marshall-Ring in Oberursel, Germany.

 On 30 April 1998, the George C. Marshall European Center for Security Studies unveiled the first public statue of General Marshall in Europe in Garmisch-Partenkirchen, Germany.
 The slightly larger-than-life statue was sponsored by the Marshall Center, the Friends of the Marshall Center and the City of Garmisch-Partenkirchen.
 It shows Marshall in uniform walking across a bronze bridge, facing east, to greet new friends and allies and was designed by artist Christiane Horn of Wartenberg, Bavaria.
 Vernon A. Walters, former U.S. ambassador to Germany, was a keynote speaker during the dedication ceremony.

+In 1962, the George C. Marshall Junior High School (now George C. Marshall Middle School) was completed and opened in Beaumont, Texas.